Direct Response Copy for Just Listed to Just Sold: The Playbook for Seller Leads

 What is the best CTA for social posts in the Just Sold phase?

-Use a soft or mid intent CTA, not an appointment pitch.
+Use a soft or mid-intent CTA, not an appointment pitch.
 Social audiences scroll fast and do not want to feel sold.
 Offer a simple value exchange like message VALUE for your range or get the launch plan.
-Save hard CTAs for mail, retargeting, and follow up emails to warm leads.
+Save hard CTAs for mail, retargeting, and follow-up emails to warm leads.
 That sequencing keeps your brand helpful and still drives conversions.

 How do I track which channel produced the seller lead?